plamenstefanov/SMT-Formula-Rewriting/README.md

 2. **Get and build SMT solvers** for testing.
 Install Z3.

-3. **Run yinyang** on the benchmarks e.g. with Z3.
+3. **Run yinyang (with crossfuzz)** on the benchmarks e.g. with Z3.
 ```bash
 python crossfuzz "z3 model_validate=true" PATH_TO_SMT-LIB_FOLDER/PATH_TO_SMT-LIB_FILE
 ```
-yinyang will by default randomly select formulas from the folder PATH_TO_SMT-LIB_FOLDER and generate 10 mutants per seed formula.
+Running yinyang with crossfuzz mutation strategy will by default randomly select formulas from the folder PATH_TO_SMT-LIB_FOLDER and generate 10 mutants per seed formula.
 If a bug has been found, the bug trigger is stored in `./bugs`.
-You can use the shortcut CTRL+C to terminate yinyang manually.
+You can use the shortcut CTRL+C to terminate the run manually.

 Workflow
 ------------